Jonah-Eb/Concept-Webdesign_Tierschutzverein-SOM-e.V./README.md

 If you have any further questions or need additional information, please feel free to reach out.

 #### (c) JonahEb 2024 DE
+- This Website is licensed under the MIT License.